Bernardo Arévalo

-César Bernardo Arévalo de León (/es/; born 7 October 1958) is a Guatemalan diplomat, sociologist, writer, and politician serving as the 52nd and current president of Guatemala since 2024.
-A member and co-founder of the Semilla party, he previously served as a deputy in the Congress of Guatemala from 2020 to 2024, as Ambassador to Spain from 1995 to 1996 and as Deputy Minister of Foreign Affairs from 1994 to 1995.
+César Bernardo Arévalo de León (/es/; born 7 October 1958) is a Guatemalan diplomat, sociologist, writer, and politician who has served as the 52nd president of Guatemala since 2024.
+A member and co-founder of the defunct Semilla party, he previously served as a deputy in the Congress of Guatemala from 2020 to 2024, as ambassador to Spain from 1995 to 1996 and as deputy minister of foreign affairs from 1994 to 1995.

 Arévalo was born in Montevideo, Uruguay, during the exile of his father, former president Juan José Arévalo.
-He graduated from Hebrew University of Jerusalem with a Bachelor of Arts degree in sociology.
+He graduated from the Hebrew University of Jerusalem with a bachelor of arts in sociology.
 In the 1980s, Arévalo joined the Ministry of Foreign Affairs.
-He held several key positions, including Deputy Minister of Foreign Affairs and Ambassador to Spain.
+He held several key positions, including deputy minister of foreign affairs and ambassador to Spain.
 After his diplomatic service, he joined Interpeace, where he served as an advisor on conflict resolution.
 Later, he graduated from Utrecht University with a doctorate in philosophy and social anthropology.
 Arévalo returned to Guatemala as a result of the 2015 protests, where he co-founded an analysis group that later became the Movimiento Semilla political party.
-He was elected as a member of the Congress in the 2019 election, then as Secretary-General of the party in 2022.
+He was elected as a member of Congress in the 2019 election, then as general secretary of the party in 2022.

 Arévalo was nominated as a presidential candidate in the 2023 general election and, surprisingly qualified for the second round, triggering accusations of electoral fraud and a judicial investigation into his party and its members, threatening the election results, which was widely condemned nationally and internationally.
 He defeated former first lady Sandra Torres in the second round on 20 August 2023.
 His electoral victory made him the first son of a former Guatemalan president to be elected as president and the second individual not born in Guatemala to hold the office.
 The Organization of American States stepped in to support and facilitate the presidential transition.
-Arévalo was sworn in on 15 January, following a lengthy delay in the certification of the results by the outgoing legislature of Congress.
+Arévalo was sworn in on 15 January, following a lengthy delay in the certification of the results by the outgoing Congress.

 Arévalo's administration has been characterized by the implementation of primarily symbolic measures and by moderate legislative achievements in agriculture, health, economy, and infrastructure.
 Progress has also been recorded in education, labor, foreign relations, tourism, culture, and sports.
 He has faced strong opposition from the judiciary, the Congress of the Republic and the establishment.
 However, factors such as government inexperience, political miscalculations, the rising cost of living, and persistent violence have weakened his administration, leading to a decline in popularity and to widespread perceptions of a limited or ineffective government.